Drama Llama Roleplaying Society

 Even more new games were announced by Pinnacle Entertainment Group: they will adapt three licensed comic properties into Savage Worlds roleplaying games: The Goon (battles against supernatural pulp monsters), Fear Agent (space battle against aliens who destroyed Earth), and Flash Gordon (who hopefully doesn't need any introduction).
 There will also be a new edition of the Deadlands core rules.

 Not satisfied yet?
-Alright, here's another one: Arc Dream Publishing is currently working on a stand-alone version of Delta Green, due later this year.
+Alright, here's another one: Arc Dream Publishing is currently working on a stand-alone version of Delta Green: The Role-Playing Game, due later this year.

 In our regular "Obligatory Dungeons & Dragons (5th Edition) News" column, this weeks first news bit is only casually related to the rpg itself (yep, scraping the bottom of the barrel this time): the ongoing lawsuit between Hasbro and Sweetpea Entertainment has been settled and the planned D&D Movie will be made by Warner Bros with involvement from both Wizards of the Coast and Sweetpea.
 The film is going to be set in the Forgotten Realms and will be based on a script by David Leslie Johnson, based on Chainmail of all things.
 As part of the settlement, WotC will regain all rights to future Dungeons & Dragons productions.